o365soa/soa/README.md

       `Install-Module PowerShellGet -Force`

       `Remove-Module PowerShellGet` (This command removes any loaded PowerShellGet module from the current session.)
+* Configuration of PowerShell execution policies.
+Verify that the current setting is not *Restricted* by running `Get-ExecutionPolicy`.
+If it is, then this needs to be changed from Restricted to RemoteSigned by running `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`

 ### Permissions
 * Local admin (running PowerShell as an adminisrator) is not required except if the Active Directory module needs to be installed (see [below](#active-directory-module)).